jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

     Since **ITRocks** is fictive, we don't know what it must be able to do with its own source code.

     But as a rule of thumb, it should not be able to write.
-And if it should be able to read/write files, you should provide a working directory path in `conf.env` file, and setup all permissions to this directory somewhere else in the system.
+And if it should be able to read/write files, you should provide a working directory path in `conf.env` file, and set up all permissions to this directory somewhere else in the system.

 It can work because it's `systemd` that will read this file and provide declared environment